View Categories

 • Increasing maternity benefits is a welcome step but the government should devise some mechanism to ensure that competitiveness of the private sector is not affected.

-• The government should try to bring about uniformity in labour laws about maternity benefits.
-The acts like Employees State Insurance Act, 1948, All India Services (Leave) Rules, 1955, Central Civil Services (Leave) Rules, 1972, Factories Act, 1948, and the Unorganized Workers Social Security Act, 2008 have differences in coverage, benefits and financing.
-All these laws must be amalgamated to uniformly disseminate the benefits across various sectors in India.
+• The Employees State Insurance Act, 1948, All India Services (Leave) Rules, 1955, Central Civil Services (Leave) Rules, 1972, Factories Act, 1948, and the Unorganized Workers Social Security Act, 2008 differ in coverage, benefits, and financing.

 • Expediting implementation of labour code to reduce complexity and simplification of the regulation.